aqualinkorg/aqualink-app/packages/website/README.md

 ## Server render with Cloudflare worker

-We use Cloudflare Worker to server render site's meta in header tags for SEO purposes.
-The site is still running as a single-page-application(SPA), but with specific urls, Cloudflare Worker will return with meta header.
+We use Cloudflare Worker to server render site's meta in header tags for SEO purposes, but the site is still running as a single-page-application(SPA).
+This is how it works:

+- On first page load, Cloudflare Worker will return all static assets, with meta header injected;
+- On user's subsequent navigation, site will behave as regular SPA.

 To test server render, run `yarn start:worker`.
 You do need to run `yarn build` first to have static assets ready to be used by worker.